REPRESENT THE CLASS OF 2017 BY DELIVERING THE STUDENT ADDRESS!

 The Breslin Center is a barrier-free facility.
 Wheelchair accessible areas are at the Concourse level (the level at which you enter).
 Persons unable to climb stairs and wheelchair users may be seated in these areas.
 We ask that one individual in your party be seated with the person requiring wheelchair accessible seating.
 In order to accommodate all who require seating in the wheelchair accessible areas, we ask that all other members in your party be seated in the general seating areas.
 Please arrive early so that accommodations may be met.
 Ushers will direct you to these areas.

 There are a very limited number of wheelchairs available.
-They are available on a first-come, first-served basis at Guest Services, Hall of History (southeast) entrance, Concourse level.
+They are available on a first-come, first-served basis at Guest Services, Gilbert Pavilion Gate (southeast), Concourse level.
 You must leave a valid driver’s license (or other valid picture id) to use a wheelchair.
 Wheelchairs are for transportation only—from the parking lot into the facility and to the seating areas.
 Please do not use wheelchairs for seating.
 Once you have transported your guest to seating, please return the wheelchair to Guest Services for others to use.
 Following the ceremony, you may use the wheelchair again.
 You must leave your driver’s license again and return the wheelchair to Guest Services after use.

-Assistive Listening Devices (Phonic Ear headsets and receivers) are available at Guest Services, Hall of History (southeast) entrance, Concourse level.
+Assistive Listening Devices (Phonic Ear headsets and receivers) are available at Guest Services, Gilbert Pavilion Gate (southeast), Concourse level.
 You must leave a valid driver’s license or valid picture id to use the headsets.
 The Loop System is available in permanent seating areas.

 Open captioning is available for the deaf or hard of hearing.